Online Master’s Degrees and Certificate Programs

 Completed in one and a half years, the master’s degree in Global Strategic Communication has enrollment opportunities during Fall, Spring and Summer semesters.
 Students in the certificate program complete four courses.

-For more information about the curriculum or the admission requirements for the University of Florida’s online specialization in Global Strategic Communication, visit Online MAMC: Global Strategic Communication or contact a representative at 1-877-615-5164.
+For more information about the curriculum or the admission requirements for the University of Florida’s online specialization in Global Strategic Communication, visit Online MAMC: Global Strategic Communication.